Taste our New, but Ancient, Australian BBQ Smoke Product.

 Mix with Red Gum or Oak wood chips for a tasty blended stronger smoke flavour.

-Shipping weight of 1kg big bag by volume is 2.5kg.
-2 will fit in a 5kg Aus Post Satchel.
+Shipping weight of 1kg big bag by volume is 2.5kg and can be sent in a $13 Aus Post Satchel.
+2 will fit in a 5kg $17 Satchel.